Holy cow, I just looked at the call screener board.

 And guess what?

-Combined with a careful study of documents from the Chicago Annenberg Challenge, the Education Foundation, Obama and Ayers jointly led in the late 90s, the ones they were these papers were so hard to find.
+All this is revealed by a bit of digging, combined with a careful study of documents from the Chicago Annenberg Challenge, the Education Foundation, Obama, and Ayers jointly led in the late 90s, the ones these papers were so hard to find.

-John McCain take note, Obama's title right is no longer a purely personal question, if it ever was one, about one man's choice of his pastor.
+John McCain, take note, Obama's title right is no longer a purely personal question, if it ever was one, about one man's choice of his pastor.

 The fact that Obama funded extremist Afrocentrists who shared Jeremiah Wright's anti-Americanism means that this is now a matter of public policy and therefore an entirely legitimate issue in this campaign.